 qvm-copy-to-vm or the below instructions:

-- Press Ctrl+C to tell the VM you're in that you want to copy something.
+- Press Ctrl+C to tell the qube you're in that you want to copy something.

-- Press Ctrl+Shift+C to tell the VM to make this buffer available to the global clipboard.
+- Press Ctrl+Shift+C to tell the qube to make this buffer available to the global clipboard.

-- Press Ctrl+Shift+V in the destination VM to make the global clipboard available.
+- Press Ctrl+Shift+V in the destination qube to make the global clipboard available.

-- Press Ctrl+V in the destination VM to paste the contents in the buffer.
+- Press Ctrl+V in the destination qube to paste the contents in the buffer.

-To copy and paste files and directories (folders) from one VM to another, you can use the option Copy to Other AppVM... or Move to Other AppVM....
+To copy and paste files and directories (folders) from one qube to another, you can use the option Copy to Other AppVM... or Move to Other AppVM....
 The difference is that the Move option will delete the original file.
-Either option will protect your clipboard from being leaked to any other Qubes.
-This is more secure than air-gapped file transfer because an air-gapped computer will still be forced to parse partitions or file systems.
+Either option will protect your clipboard from being leaked to any other qubes.
+This is more secure than air-gapped file transfer.
+An air-gapped computer will still be forced to parse partitions or file systems.
 That is not required with the inter-qube copy system.

-You can copy and move files between Qubes.
+You can copy and move files between qubes.
 When doing so the changes aren't immediately made and can be easily undone in case of an accident.
 When you run a qube, it does not have a persistent filesystem.
 You can create and delete files, but these changes are ephemeral.

 For additional information we encourage you to consult the extensive Qubes OS documentation pages located on the Qubes OS Website.
 Offline copies can be downloaded from the Qubes OS documentation repository.